bitwit/postcardsocial.net/src/documents/posts/2013-08-27-postcard-and-its-development-so-far.html.md

 led me to start toying with alternatives.
 I had been using Instagram at the time with [If This Then That][1], a tool for creating trigger events based on your activity with various web applications.
-The particular ‘recipe', as IFTTT calls them, was **"If I post to Instagram then automatically store the content in my Dropbox folder”**.
+The particular ‘recipe', as IFTTT calls them, was **"If I post to Instagram then automatically store the content in my Dropbox folder"**.
 I had set up similar recipes for Twitter, Facebook and App.net at the time too and had a long term vision of storing all my posts in Dropbox and then writing a program to amalgamate and display them on my personal website.
 When Instagram's forthcoming policy change was introduced, I decided to take the DIY approach to accomplishing my end goal and started